 About Krakow Ghetto Wall

 Krakow Ghetto Wall is a stark reminder of the Krakow Ghetto, established by German Nazi forces in March 1941 as part of their campaign to persecute the Jews.
-Much of the Jewish population had already been conscripted to carry out forced labour since 1939, when the Nazis occupied Poland.

 Further forms of discriminatory sanctions were employed, including forcing those of Jewish descent to wear armbands and closing all synagogues.
 However, when the Krakow Ghetto was created in the district of Podgórze, the occupying army took their campaign a step further, moving 15,000 Jewish Poles into an area that had previously housed just 3,000 residents.